nervosnetwork/ckb/rpc/README.md

 ### Error `ConfigError`

-(-7): The erorr is caused by a config file option.
+(-7): The error is caused by a config file option.

-User has to edit the config file to fix the error.
+Users have to edit the config file to fix the error.

 ### Error `P2PFailedToBroadcast`